-Finding a great gas grill for less than $300 doesn’t have to be difficult.
+Finding the best gas grills under 300 dollars doesn’t have to be difficult.
 There are lots of options available in the market today.
 You can get the gas grill you want if you’re willing to take a little time to read our product descriptions, their pros, cons, and buying guide.
 We are here for you to help with that.

-After looking at out reviews of gas grills under $300 and you will get a better view of which one you should choose and why.
+After looking at our reviews of gas grills under $300 and you will get a better view of which one you should choose and why.

 Comparison Table – Our Favorite Picks